Codeinwp/otter-blocks/readme.txt

 - Animation backing, bouncing, fading, flipping, rotating, sliding, rolling, light speed, and more at the click of a button.
 - Typography controls from spacing to font choice.

+### Your AI Assistant for the Block Editor

+Otter brings AI right into the block editor to help you build, not just edit.
+Describe what you want, and Otter creates it as real, editable blocks.

+- **AI Content Generator:** Generate a full section or an entire page from a simple prompt with the AI Block.
+Pick a type like Hero, Features, Pricing, Testimonials, or Call to action, or describe your own.
+Otter matches your theme colors and current page style, so the result arrives on-brand.

+- **AI Toolbar:** Select any text to rewrite, summarize, expand, shorten, translate, change tone, fix grammar, or simplify it, all without leaving the page.
+You can also create your own custom actions with your own prompts and reorder the toolbar to fit how you work.

+- **AI Form Autoresponder [PRO]:** Reply to every form submission with a personalized, AI-written message.
+Write a prompt using your form fields, set a fallback message, and let AI craft the rest.

+- **Native WordPress AI Connectors:** Otter's AI works with the native AI adapters in WordPress 7.0, so you connect your preferred AI provider once, and every Otter AI feature uses it.

 ### Mobile Responsiveness of Otter Blocks

 Create mobile-friendly designs with Otter’s built-in responsive settings.
 Each block can be tweaked to provide a consistent experience for mobile, tablet, and desktop.